 - Dust finer than Delhi’s PM 2.5/ 10 to suffocate you.
-Promise, you’ll end up like Manoj from “Dhumrapan padega mehenga” ad shown before every movie
+Promise, you’ll end up like Mukesh from “Dhumrapan padega mehenga” ad shown before every movie

 - Dust finer than Delhi’s PM 2.5/ 10 to make you feel like an old abandoned furniture item.
 This dust makes itself at home on your clothes, specs, face and hair alike.
 No double standards, you see!
 It doesn’t utter a word, but makes you feel unwanted like the old abandoned furniture item

 - Omnipresent horses and their droppings ‘always’ keep you on your toes.
 Ah, and that fancy pair you bought to trek or run or for whatever purpose, is gone, forever

 I know, I am cribbing too much but then this place earned it.
 Anyway, I thought I will write this piece to help people make the best out of their trip to Kufri, if they happen to be there when it isn’t snowing.
 Here’s the list –

 - Win the race of reaching Kufri – it starts getting crowded around 10-11 AM.
 So be there by 9:00 AM.
 Costs only a small compromise on the sleep the night before